Chicagoland Mystery Players: Local origin

+Network

-Chicagoland Mystery Players was a live television series first shown on local station WGN-TV in Chicago starting in 1949, then picked up by the DuMont Television Network and first aired on the network September 11, 1949.
-The 30-minute show aired on Sundays at 8pm ET.
+It was picked up by the DuMont Television Network and first aired on the network September 18, 1949,. or September 11, 1949.
+The 30-minute show aired on Sundays at 8 pm Eastern Time.
+The show was also known as The Chicagoland Players.

 Gordon Urquhart portrayed police officer Jeffrey Hall, who examined each crime scene, questioned witnesses, and interrogated suspects.
 Bob Smith portrayed Sergeant Holland.
 The director was Bruno VeSota.

-The series was one of several on DuMont that began in a local TV market before being picked up nationally.
+In March 1950 the show's title changed to Chicagoland Players, and the format changed to dramatic presentations that would "cover a wider range of subjects."

 DuMont dropped the program on July 23, 1950, and it is unknown if it continued in Chicago for any time.